Fiber internet Availability: How to Check Your Building for Fiber Internet Access

 Fiber-lit buildings offer faster upgraded connectivity

-Even with a highly-responsive carrier, there can be significant wait times associated with lighting a building for the first time.
-This can be due to factors such as bureaucracy, complexity of construction, as well as distance and proximity to unusual features such as a railroad, subway or river/water feature.
+Even with a highly-responsive carrier, there can be significant wait times when lighting a building for the first time.
+This can be due to factors such as bureaucracy, the complexity of construction, and the distance and proximity to unusual features such as a railroad, subway, or river/water feature.

-Depending on your building’s location, physical barriers to installation, and other factors discussed in-depth later in this post, you may need to obtain a significant number of construction permits and get quite a few contracts signed.
-All of this can contribute to lengthy wait times for a lightning-fast, high-bandwidth Internet connection.
+Depending on your building's location, physical barriers to installation, and other factors discussed in this post, you may need to obtain a significant number of construction permits and get a few contracts signed.
+This can contribute to long wait times for a lightning-fast, high-bandwidth internet connection.

 How to Find Out if Your Building is Lit for Fiber

-If you’re a business located in the Washington DC Metro area, Atlantech Online is a leading source for exceptional fiber Internet connectivity for business and government for over 20,000 commercial buildings in Virginia, Maryland, and the greater DC Metro area.
-Click here to check for fiber Internet availability now.
+If you're a business located in the Washington D.C.
+Metro area, Atlantech Online is a leading source of exceptional fiber internet connectivity for over 20,000 commercial buildings in this footprint.

 What are My Options if My Building isn’t Lit for Fiber?

 If you discover your building isn’t currently lit for fiber, the costs of installing fiber service can vary significantly.
-Unfortunately, the cost factors can vary significantly depending on a number of variables.
+Unfortunately, the cost factors can vary depending on several variables.

 Understanding how much it costs to install fiber in a building requires a unique on-site assessment.
 Fortunately, the eight primary factors which can impact the cost of installing fiber connectivity in a building are all universally-applicable: